ARP Flag Types and Timers

 ARP is quite an essential protocol in LAN Networking.
 Computer systems will be unable to communicate with each other in LAN if ARP is not present.
 Just to refresh our understanding of ARP, when an end host or computer in LAN environment wants to transfer data to another host (like computer etc.) it must first know the MAC Address of the destination.

 If the destination host MAC address entry is not there, in this case, ARP protocol sends a broadcast out to the LAN network asking for the MAC address of the destination host IP address.
 The machine with the IP address will respond with its MAC address.
-Their other scenarios also where ARP is used, however, we’ll now move our attention further to ARP timeouts and related flags.
+There are other scenarios also where ARP is used, however, we’ll now move our attention further to ARP timeouts and related flags.

 Google ADs